Kill City: Background

 "Johanna" and "I Got Nothin'" were both performed live during 1973–74 by the Williamson-era Stooges.
+"Kill City" and "Johanna" were recorded live at Iggy's King Biscuit Flower Hour radio performance released on CD in the late 1987.

 Recording

-Kill City was originally recorded in 1975 after the disintegration of the Stooges.
-It was to be used as a demo to give to record labels in hopes of getting Pop a new contract.
+Kill City was originally recorded around the end of 1974 or the beginning of 1975, following the disintegration of the Stooges, with the intention of being used as a demo tape to give to record labels in hopes of getting Pop a new contract as a solo artist.
 His vocals were recorded on weekends when he received permission to leave a mental hospital he was staying in at the time for treatment of his long-standing heroin addiction.

 The original 1975 "demo" mix of the album remains unheard, with the exception of three tracks which have been released on various compilations (including A Million in Prizes: The Anthology and Original Punks): "Johanna", "Consolation Prizes" and "Kill City".
 These tracks sound markedly different from those on the final version of the album, with different guitar parts and, in the case of "Johanna", no saxophone.

 Pop biographer Paul Trynka said that rock writer Ben Edmonds "played the first mixes to Seymour Stein in late January 1975".

-Release
+Releases

-There would be no takers for the album until 1977 when, following the success of Pop's solo albums The Idiot and Lust for Life, Williamson got an advance from Bomp! to release the album, some of which was used to fund studio time to finish off the original recordings by adding overdubs and remixing.
+There would be no takers for the album until 1977 when, following the modest success of Pop's RCA Records solo albums The Idiot and Lust for Life, Williamson got an advance from Los Angeles independent label Bomp!
+Records to release the album, some of which was used to fund studio time to finish off the original recordings by adding overdubs and remixing.

 The master tapes were lost shortly after the release of the original album and all subsequent CD releases were mastered from the original poor quality green vinyl pressing.
 This partly accounts for the somewhat muddy sound of the album.